BEAN: Interpretable Representation Learning with Biologically-Enhanced Artificial Neuronal Assembly Regularization: Experimental Study

 \section{Experimental Study}

-In this section, we first studied and analyzed the interpretability and biological plausibility of the learning outcomes of BEAN regularization on multiple classical image recognition tasks in Section 3.1.
-We then further studied the effect of BEAN regularization on improving the generalizability of the model on several few-shot learning from scratch task simulations in Section 3.2.
-We studied both BEAN variations, i.e. BEAN-1 and BEAN-2, based on the two proposed layer-wise neuron correlation defined by Equation \ref{eq:1_r_martix}, and Equation \ref{eq:2_r_martix} respectively.
-The value for $\gamma$ defined in Equation \ref{eq:W_hat} was set to 1.
+Our description of the empirical analysis design and results is organized in the following fashion.
+In Section 3.1, we first characterize the interpretable patterns from the learning outcomes of BEAN regularization on multiple classic image recognition tasks.
+We then further analyze in Section 3.2 how BEAN could benefit the model from learning sparse and efficient neuron connections.
+Finally, in Section 3.3 we study the effect of BEAN regularization on improving the generalizability of the model on several few-shot learning from scratch task simulations.
+We refer to both distinct BEAN variations, BEAN-1 and BEAN-2, based on the two proposed layer-wise neuron correlation defined by Equation \ref{eq:1_r_martix}, and Equation \ref{eq:2_r_martix} respectively.
+The value for $\gamma$ (Equation \ref{eq:W_hat}) was set to 1.
+This paper focuses on examining the effects of the proposed regularization rather than the differences between distinct types of neural network architectures.
+Hence, we simply adopted several of the most popular neural network architectures for the chosen datasets and did not perform any hyperparameter or system parameter tuning using the test set; in other words, we did not perform any "post selection" (i.e. selectively reporting the model results based on testing set [\cite{zheng2016challenges, zheng2016mobile}]).
+All network architectures used in this paper are fully described in their respective cited references, including the specification of their system parameters.
+The regularization factor of BEAN and other baseline methods were chosen based on the model performance on the validation set.
 All the experiments were conducted on a 64-bit machine with Intel(R) Xeon(R) W-2155 CPU \@3.30GHz processor and 32GB memory and an NVIDIA TITAN Xp GPU.